godatadriven/dropblox/README.md

 dropblox@godatadriven.com

 ## About
-> This challenge is hosted by [GoDataDriven](https://godatadriven.com/) for PyConDE & PyData Berlin 2022.
+> This challenge is hosted by [GoDataDriven](https://godatadriven.com/) for PyData Eindhoven 2022.